level-level/Clarkson-Theme/theme/index.md

       icon: code

 ---
-# Clarkson Theme
+# Clarkson Theme is a modern set of tools to take WordPress theme development back to 21st century without losing touch with WordPress.
-Clarkson Theme is a modern set of tools to take WordPress theme development back to 21st century without losing touch with WordPress.
+{: .hero-header}